 - Delegate Selection & Affirmative Action Plan (DSP).
 Election of National Convention delegates and alternates and members of standing committees shall be governed by the Delegate Selection and Affirmative Action Plan (DSP) adopted by the DSC after consultation with the Committee on Rules. - 2.
 Development and Submission of DSP.
 In time to comply with the schedule established by the National Democratic Party, and no later than March 1 in the year before each Presidential election year, the Committee on Rules shall submit a draft Delegate Selection Plan to the Executive Committee, which shall review the draft and present a Proposed Delegate Selection Plan for consideration by the DSC.
 After the DSC adopts a Proposed Delegate Selection Plan, it shall expose it for public comment, and shall consider the comments received before adopting a final Delegate Selection Plan. - 3.
 Challenges.
 The DSP shall clearly explain the procedure for challenges to the DSP, or to the Maine Democratic Party's compliance with the DSP, consistent with rules established by the Democratic National Committee.
 Issues relating to the DSP or compliance with the DSP may also be brought to the Grievance Committee. - 4.
 Conference Delegates and Alternates.
-All rules for the election of delegates and alternates to the Democratic National Convention in presidential election years, except rules relating to presidential preference, shall also apply if a National Party Conference is convened.

-- 5. Apportionment of Delegates: - A. District-Level Election.
+All rules for the election of delegates and alternates to the Democratic National Convention in presidential election years, except rules relating to presidential preference, shall also apply if a National Party Conference is convened. - 5.
+Apportionment of Delegates: - A. District-Level Election.
 Delegates and alternates to the National Convention shall be elected at the Congressional District level to the extent permitted by rules established by the National Democratic Party. - B. Geographic Apportionment.
-District-Level delegates and alternates shall be apportioned between Congressional Districts by a formula giving equal weight to the vote for the Democratic candidates in the most recent presidential and gubernatorial elections. - C. Apportionment Among Presidential Preferences.
-Within each constituency, pledged delegates shall be apportioned among presidential preferences, including "uncommitted," in proportion to the number of delegates within that constituency submitting final declarations of presidential preference.
-Winner-takeall voting, threshold requirements, and other apportionment systems that are inconsistent with proportional representation shall not be permitted.
+District-Level delegates and alternates shall be apportioned between Congressional Districts by a formula giving equal weight to population, as determined by the official U.S. Census Bureau estimate issued the year before the election, and to the average vote for the Democratic candidates in the two most recent presidential and gubernatorial elections. - C. Apportionment Among Presidential Preferences.
+Within each constituency, pledged delegates shall be apportioned among presidential preferences, including "uncommitted," in proportion to their shares of the number of delegates within that constituency submitting final declarations of presidential preferenceprimary vote.
+Winner-take-all voting, threshold requirements, and other apportionment systems that are inconsistent with proportional representation shall not be permitted. - 6.
+Nomination: - A. Any enrolled Maine Democrat can be a candidate to represent the State of Maine at the National Convention, except for positions reserved by National Democratic Party rules for Party leaders or public officials. - B. Alternates shall be selected from among the candidates for the corresponding delegate positions in the manner provided in the DSP. - C. Nomination shall be by petition filed in accordance with Subsection 630(5).
+No more than thirty-five (35) twenty-five (25) signatures may be required.